angelcerveraroldan/mini_parser/README.md

 ## Error Handing

-At some point it shoudl use this_error, and miette.
+At some point it should use this_error, and miette.

-# mini_parser